 The key objectives of the QbD Project include the following:

 We held our first QbD workshop in August of 2011, and worked with stakeholders in the industry to develop a Principles Document describing how to apply ideas from Quality by Design to clinical trial design.
 We held additional workshops in September of 2012 and January 2013 to seek input on the Principles Document, and to provide participants with an opportunity to practice using the principles to design a trial working with case studies from various medical specialties.
-To date approximately 200 attendees have participated in QbD workshops.
+Over 200 attendees have participated in QbD workshops.
 In June, 2015, we released our official recommendations and toolkit for QbD.